tensorflow/tensorflow/tensorflow/tools/graph_transforms/README.md

 have a graph that uses the older-style, this transform will recognize and optimize those ops for inference, in the same way that the [fold_batch_norms](#fold_batch_norms) transform does for the new approach.

+### fold_moments

+Args: None
+Prerequisites: None
+nn.moments() compute the mean and variance of the input tensor, unfortunately the python op is unfolded into algebraic expressions, which is not efficient at inference time, this transform will recognize and optimize those ops for inference according to folding algebraic expressions to only one op(Moments).

+### fold_batch_norms_algebraic
+Args: None
+Prerequisites: remove_nodes(op=Identity), fold_moments
+When using tf.contrib.layers.instance_norm, the python op instance norm will be unfolded into series of algebraic expressions, this transform will recognize and optimize those ops for inference.
+And this transform should be used after remove_nodes(op=Identity) and before fold_moments.

 ### freeze_requantization_ranges